 Throughout the course, examples are provided from the experience of the author and/or contributor.
 In these instances, identifying details of those involved have been changed to protect their privacy and remain compliant with the Health Insurance Portability and Accountability Act (HIPAA) of 1996.

 Sources & Content Updates

-Please note, that much of this information stems from the expertise of the authors.
-Sources are cited both within the text and in the references module at the conclusion of the course.
+Please note that much of this information stems from the authors' expertise.
+Sources are cited within the text and in the references module at the conclusion of the course.
 Every possible effort is made to ensure these remain up to date.
-However should a link no longer work, or if newer information, evidence, or best practices exist, please feel free to notify the FreshRN® team administrator at [email protected] to ensure it is appropriately updated.
+However, should a link no longer work, or if newer information, evidence, or best practices exist, please notify the FreshRN® team administrator at [email protected] to ensure it is appropriately updated.

 Owner of FreshRN®